hanashiro/todo-atomic-design/README.md

 Zustood is a library that provides a set of hooks and utilities to work with Zustand, solving common problems and providing a better developer experience.

 Each page has its own Zustood Store to manage its state.
 You can define Global Stores, but avoid using for small components.

+### Conventional Commits

+The project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to maintain the standardization of the commits and to have a better understanding of the changes in the project.

+To help you to write the commits, you can use the [Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) extension for VS Code or the [Commitizen](https://www.npmjs.com/package/commitizen) NPM package.